Twice Baked Candied Sweet Potatoes

 - Coat sweet potatoes in olive oil and pierce skins numerous times with a fork.
 Place sweet potatoes on a baking sheet lined with parchment paper.4 large sweet potatoes, 1 tablespoon olive oil

 - Bake sweet potatoes for 1 hour and 10 minutes or until soft and skins are slightly wrinkled.
 Allow sweet potatoes to cool for 10 minutes.

 - Add brown sugar, melted butter, sweetened condensed milk, cinnamon, nutmeg, and ginger in the bowl with the sweet potato pulp.
-Using a hand mixer, blend ingredients together and smooth.1/4 cup light brown sugar, 1/4 cup salted butter, 1 tablespoon sweetened condensed milk, 1 teaspoon ground cinnamon, 1/8 teaspoon ground nutmeg, 1/4 teaspoon ground ginger
+Using a potato masher or hand mixer, blend ingredients together and smooth.1/4 cup light brown sugar, 1/4 cup salted butter, 1 tablespoon sweetened condensed milk, 1 teaspoon ground cinnamon, 1/8 teaspoon ground nutmeg, 1/4 teaspoon ground ginger

 - Spoon blended sweet potato mix back into the sweet potato halves, filling each a little past full.